gaverhae/blog/blog/content/md/posts/2021-06-06-functional-church.md

 Lambda calculus is formally defined as performing _reduction operations_ on _lambda terms_, where lambda terms are built using these:

-- There is an alphabet of symboles representing _variables_ (usually single letters).
+- There is an alphabet of symbols representing _variables_ (usually single letters).
 - An expression of the form \\((\\lambda x.
 M)\\), where \\(x\\) is a variable and \\(M\\) is a term, is a function definition, also called an